fabferri/az-pattern/rest-api/rest-api-curl/README.md

 -o, --output <file>: write output to <file> instead of stdout
 ```

 The token is quite long alphanumeric string.
-In windows, to get the syntax shorter and readable, you can assing the value of token in a powershell variable and use it in curl command:
+In windows, to get the syntax shorter and readable, you can assign the value of token to a powershell variable and then use it in curl command:
 ```console
 $mytoken= (Get-AzAccessToken).Token
 curl -X GET "https://management.azure.com/subscriptions/{SUBSCRIPTION_ID}/resourceGroups/{RESOURCE_GROUP_NAME}/providers/Microsoft.Storage/storageAccounts/{ACCOUNT_NAME}?api-version=2022-09-01" -H "Authorization:Bearer $mytoken" -H "Content-Type:application/json" -o output.json -D -